PDennise/quiz-game/README.md

 ├── script.js          # Game logic (questions, timer, navigation)
 └── README.md          # Project documentation (this file)

+---

+## UX / Design & Wireframes

+- Clean and minimalistic UI — only necessary information visible at each stage
+- Responsive layout for both desktop and mobile using CSS / media queries
+- Clear navigation flow: Start → Quiz → Submit/Next → Score → Restart/Home
+- Minimal distractions: during quiz only question, answers, timer and controls visible

+Wireframes and mockups used during design:

+(I will add at the last)

+---

 ## 🎯 Project Purpose
 This project was created to strengthen my front-end development skills — especially in **HTML**, **CSS**, and **JavaScript** — by building a small, fully functional application.